 We perform multiple qualitative and quantitative tests within these metrics to compare and contrast each product.
 The result is a dialed-in overall score that gives better-performing vacuums a top rank in our lineup.

-Our expert review team is comprised of Senior Research Analyst Austin Palmer and Senior Review Editor Nick Miley.
+Our expert review team is comprised of Senior Review Analyst Austin Palmer and Senior Review Editor Nick Miley.
 These two bring more than 15 years of combined experience in the trades (heavy equipment maintenance and custom carpentry).

 Analysis and Test Results